justin-uy/simple-rust-os/README.md

-simple-rust-os - learning the basics of how Operating Systems are constructed
+# simple-rust-os - learning the basics of how Operating Systems are constructed

 Following the tutorials by Philipp Oppermann: http://os.phil-opp.com/

+## Progress

-[x] Minimal x86 kernel that boots using multiboot 2.0 spec [x] Setup page tables and GDT to enter long mode
+* [x] Minimal x86 kernel that boots using multiboot 2.0 spec
+* [x] Setup page tables and GDT to enter long mode
-[x] Setup rust and call compiled rust binary in kernel [ ] Print to Screen - create a VGA Text Buffer abstraction for writing strings in different colors to the screen.
+* [x] Setup rust and call compiled rust binary in kernel
+* [ ] Print to Screen - create a VGA Text Buffer abstraction for writing strings in different colors to the screen.

+## Issues / Notes

 There are issues building the ISO natively in my Ubuntu installation because my hardware utilizes an EFI system partition.
 To get around this, I started using